dev-academy-programme/student-prep/accounts.md

     - includes your name
     - is something you'll be happy for employers to see
     - Is snake-case (all lowercase letters with words separated by hyphens i.e. `firstname-lastname`)
-3. Add photo and name in [account settings](https://github.com/settings/profile)
+3. Add a photo and name in [account settings](https://github.com/settings/profile)
 4. Check your email and click the validation link

 ## Toggl
-Toggl is a time keeping app that we ask you to use during Foundations.
+Toggl is a time keeping app that we recommend you to use during Foundations.
 Its purpose is to help you strengthen your programmer skill set and to keep within the recommended time allotments for each activity.

 1. Sign up for a new account with [Toggl](https://toggl.com/)
 2. Download the desktop app